Oscillations of BV measures on nested fractals: Heat semigroup functional

-\begin{proof}[Proof of Theorem~\ref{T:liminf_Ucells_heat}] Recall that $K^{\langle\infty\rangle}$ satisfies~\eqref{E:cell_point_intersection}, e.g. it is an unbounded nested fractal like those based on the Sierpinski gasket or the Vicek set.
-Let $U=\bigcup_{i \in I} K_{w_i}$ be a finite union of $n$-complexes, where the $w_i$'s are pairwise disjoint.
+\begin{proof}[Proof of Theorem~\ref{T:liminf_Ucells_heat}] Recall that $K^{\langle\infty\rangle}$ satisfies~\eqref{E:cell_point_intersection}, e.g. it is an unbounded nested fractal like those based on the Sierpinski gasket or the Vicsek set.
+Let $U=\bigcup_{i \in I} K_{w_i}$ be a finite (connected) union of $n$-cells.
 Then,

 where